-- New Ash Green Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils/students.
-Further information can be found in list name of relevant policies, for example, information security, acceptable use policies and/or online safety policy. - New Ash Green Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Charlotte Nurdin, a member of the senior leadership team and Ben Angwin, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- Wateringbury CE Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in data protection, acceptable use policies and/or online safety policy. - Wateringbury CE Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Debbie Johnson, a member of the senior leadership team, and Adele Solomides, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.